callumacrae/macr.ae/articles/jquery-ujs.md

 Confirm boxes are really, really bad.
 They create a horrible experience for the user—especially if you do it wrong—as they're super invasive, and you can't theme them.
 [This comment][shitty confirm box] on StackExchange puts it better than I can.

-You can take it a step further and say you shouldn't even prompt the user to confirm they want to do something, whether doing it in a prompt, modal or inline.
+You can take it a step further and say you shouldn't even prompt the user to confirm they want to do something, whether doing it in a prompt, modal, or inline.
 It's way nicer to prompt the user to undo their action after they've already done it!
 Here's a great article on A List Apart about the subject: [Never Use a Warning When you Mean Undo].

 Please just don't use `data-confirm`.

 ## The remaining functionality

-There's two things left in jquery-ujs that do have uses.
+There are two things left in jquery-ujs that do have uses.
 The first is `data-disable-with`, which disables submit submit buttons in forms when the form is submitted.

 Basically, this: